pierre-haessig/convex-storage-loss/Literature_review.md

 Add (Nottrott 2013 RE): lossless model

-(is it the case for all DER-CAM model)
+(is it the case for all DER-CAM model?)

 Add (Li 2017 AE)
 "Microgrid sizing with combined evolutionary algorithm and MILP unit commitment"